aqxiy/stirtheory/README.md

 # stirtheory
-sTir Theory
+Random: sTir Theory

-Ever wonder about the tantalizing prospect of consistently & efficiently achieving homogenization within a simple 50mL beaker on magnetic stirrer setup?
+Ultimate evolution eval:

 sTir Theory: Key to simple homogenization lies in dynamic, optimally integrative stir modulation.
 Beaker, water, stirbar proportions.
 Combine aforementioned with target to preempt formation of clusters and otherwise & inclusive accelerate homogenization.

+In simple terms:

+I think mixing solutions is a complex task best suited to a dynamic stirring protocol, because you want to avoid allowing clusters to stick together.

 Supporting: